not-things-modular/not-things-vcv/doc/timeseq/samples/CLOCK.md

 ## Set Up Polyphonic Output

 Since we want to send the clock outputs as polyphonic channels on the first output port, we'll have to set up this polyphony first.
-We'll do this using using the [global-actions](../TIMESEQ-SCRIPT-JSON.md#global-actions) of the TimeSeq script.
+We'll do this using using the `global-actions` property of the TimeSeq [script](../TIMESEQ-SCRIPT-JSON.md#script).
 These actions are executed when a script is loaded or reset, so setting up the polyphony here will make it available throughout the rest of the script processing:

 ```json
 "global-actions": [